Mike Mansfield: U.S. ambassador to Japan

-Mansfield retired from the Senate in 1976 and was appointed ambassador to Japan in April 1977 by Jimmy Carter, a role that he retained during the Reagan administration until 1988.
+Mansfield did not run for reelection in 1976 and retired in January 1977; in April 1977 President Jimmy Carter appointed him as ambassador to Japan. a role that he retained during the Reagan administration until 1988.
 While serving in Japan, Mansfield was highly respected and was particularly renowned for describing the US-Japan relationship as the "most important bilateral relationship in the world, bar none."
 Mansfield's successor in Japan, Michael Armacost, noted in his memoirs that for Mansfield, the phrase was a "mantra."
 While in office, Mansfield also fostered relations between his home state of Montana and Japan.
 The state capital of Helena is the sister city to Kumamoto, on the island of Kyushu.

 Honors

 The Maureen and Mike Mansfield Library at the University of Montana, Missoula, is named after him and his wife Maureen, as was his request when informed of the honor.
 The library also contains the Maureen and Mike Mansfield Center, which is dedicated to Asian studies, international relations, and the preservation and promotion of democracy.
 The Mike Mansfield Federal Building and United States Courthouse in Butte was renamed in his honor in 2002.

 The Montana Democratic Party holds an annual Mansfield-Metcalf Dinner named partially in his honor.

 In 1977, Mansfield received the US Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.

 In 1977, he was awarded the Laetare Medal by the University of Notre Dame, the oldest and most prestigious award for American Catholics.

 On January 19, 1989, Mansfield and Secretary of State George P. Shultz were awarded the Presidential Medal of Freedom by President Ronald Reagan.
 In his speech, Reagan recognized Mansfield as someone who has "distinguished himself as a dedicated public servant and loyal American."
 In 1990, he was given both the United States Military Academy, Sylvanus Thayer Award and Japan's Order of the Rising Sun with Paulownia Flowers, Grand Cordon.
 This is Japan's highest honor for someone who is not a head of state.

 In 1999, Missoula's daily newspaper, the Missoulian, chose Mansfield as The Most Influential Montanan of the 20th Century.